chanana/hcapca/README.md

 ## Table Format
 #### 1. `Analyses.dat`
 **Contains:** Sample names
-**Format:** One name per line.
-Names can be any combination of letters and numbers.
+**Format:** One name per line; names can be any combination of letters and numbers.
 Duplicates will be removed.

     A123
     B123